Texas A&M vs. Auburn NCAA Football Odds, Plays and Insights | November 6, 2021

 - Saturday's over/under is 14.5 points lower than the two team's combined 64.5 points per game average.

-- These two squads combine to allow 35.9 points per game, 14.1 fewer than this contest's over/under.
+- The 35.9 combined points per game that these two squads have allowed this season are 14.1 fewer than the 50 total in this contest.

-- The Aggies and their opponents have scored an average of 51.3 points per game in 2021, 1.3 more than Saturday's total.
+- Aggies games this season feature an average total of 51.3 points, a number 1.3 points higher than Saturday's over/under.

-- The 55.9 PPG average total in Tigers games this season is 5.9 points more than this game's over/under.
+- In 2021, games involving the Tigers have averaged a total of 55.9 points, 5.9 more than the set total in this contest.

 Texas A&M Stats and Trends